 When we set new users up with HomeKeeper, they actually get a suite of tools with lots of different types of functionality.
 HomeKeeper, the Nonprofit Starter Pack, and Salesforce all work together to help support the work you do.
 Most of the time, you won't even notice where one package ends and another begins.

 There are lots of resources available to help you use each of them to their full potential, and some of our favorites are listed here.
-If you run into a problem and don't know where to start, you can always ask us by submitting a request at homekeeper.zendesk.com, and we'll get you pointed in the right direction.
+If you run into a problem and don't know where to start, you can always ask us by submitting a request at homekeeper.zendesk.com, and we'll point you in the right direction.

 The Big Picture

-This sample contact record has just a little bit of basic information.
+This sample contact record has just a bit of basic information.
 While all that information works together seamlessly to display this contact, it's actually built from three separate packages: HomeKeeper, the Nonprofit Starter Pack, and Salesforce itself (the Force.com platform).*

 *(Technically Salesforce isn't a package, it's the foundation on which all the other pieces are built.
 But it does come with its own set of assumptions and functionality, so we're not just starting from a blank slate.)

 What is Salesforce?

 Salesforce is a client management relationship (CRM) system that includes basic functionality around tracking accounts and contacts, building reports, and a lot more that we won't get into just yet.
 The highlighted fields are part of Salesforce itself, so you could see them in any Salesforce instance, from the biggest corporation to the smallest nonprofit.

 Three things you should know about Salesforce